GhassenHafsiaINSAT/HackerRank-The_Linux_Shell/intro_to_linux.md

 9. **X Windows System (Graphical User Interface):** If configured, the X Windows System, or X11, provides a graphical user interface, enabling users to interact with the system using windows, icons, menus, and pointers (WIMP).

+## partitions and filesystem:
+* A partition is a logical part of the disk.
+* A filesystem is a method of storing files.
+* By deviding hard disk into partitions, data can be grouped or seperated as needed, so when a mistake occures, only data in the affected partition will be damaged.

 ## Filesystem Hierarchy Standard (FHS):
 * `/bin` : Essential system binaries or executables necessary for basic system functionality.
 * `/sbin` : Binaries specifically for superuser (root) tasks and system administration commands.